willRicard/argos3_docker_example/README.md

 The following assumes that you are running on a Linux distribution.
 Look at the end for Windows and Mac support.

-# Acces to GUI
-The ARGoS simulation needs access to a graphical user interface to work.
-Many options are available to have access to the GUI of the apps running in your docker container.

-# Build the Image
+## Build the Image
-For the first build execute:
+For the first build execute in the same folder as the Dockerfile:
 ```
 docker build . --tag argos-example --network host
 ```